piebug/seikai-room-manager/README.md

 - All users should be able to:

   - Browse the reservable rooms in the school and their capacities.
   - Click on a room to see its features/contents and the schedule for when it is booked/available.
-Teachers and admins should be able to see who booked a room.
   - Reserve a room at a time when it is available.
 Reservations are always approved unless changed by an admin.

 - Teachers should also be able to: